GetintheLoop/painless-sqlalchemy/SETUP.md

 `--verbose`: Output debug information (warning: interferes with test progress output)

 `--batch`: Run in batch mode.
 Faster but does not check for tests with side effects.
+Should be used to check for coverage!